Shaw Loo

 Shaw Loo (ရှောလူး; 1 January 1839 – 10 October 1929) was the first Western-trained Burmese physician.
 He was the first Burmese student to study in the United States.
+He was the first Burmese to receive a Western medical degree, and Bucknell University awarded him an M.A. degree, making him the first Burmese to receive a post-graduate master's degree.
 Shaw Loo is regarded as the "father of modern medicine" in Myanmar.

 Early life

 Shaw Loo was born on 1 January 1839 to an ethnic Mon family, in Moulmein then under British rule.
 He was the eldest son of Shwe Thet and Pwa Hla.
 His mother, Pwa Hla, was a great-granddaughter of Barai-Vati, Duke of Myawaddy, and a younger brother of King Binnya Dala.
 His father Shwe Thet taught Burmese to British officers.
 After his parents divorced in 1854, his relatives had to care for Shwe Loo for the next few years.

 Career

 In 1857, when he was 17, Shaw Loo left for Calcutta for university.
 During the Indian Mutiny in 1858, he traveled to the United States on a ship, working as a cabin boy.
-As he had no money, he took on odd jobs to make a living until he was able to go to the University of Lewisburg (now Bucknell University) in Pennsylvania.
+As he had no money, he took on odd jobs to make a living until he was able to go to the University at Lewisburg (now Bucknell University) in Pennsylvania.
 There he studied Greek, Latin, philosophy, history, and science.
 He became the university's first international student.
 He enrolled at Cleveland Medical College and received his medical degree in 1867, becoming the first western-trained Burmese physician.
+In the same year, the University of Lewisburg also awarded him an M.A. degree.

 In 1867, Shaw Loo met President Andrew Johnson, and persuaded him to write a recommendation letter to King Mindon.
 Upon his return to Burma, Shaw Loo was received by King Mindon in Mandalay.
 The king allowed him to stay in the north royal garden, and offered him a position at the royal court.
 However, Shaw Loo declined the offer.
 He only stayed at the palace for about 20 days before returning to Moulmein, where he spent most of his professional life serving patients and educating students.
 In February 1878, he compiled a medical book called Painkiller.
 It was published by U Ni at the Moulmein Aswe Printing House.
 Shaw Loo was baptized by Adoniram Judson.
 He died on 10 October 1929 in Moulmein at the age of 90.